 The Nominating and Corporate Governance Committee is responsible for reviewing and making recommendations to our Board of Directors regarding the composition and structure of our Board of Directors, establishing criteria for board membership and corporate policies relating to the recruitment of board members, and establishing, implementing and monitoring policies and processes regarding principles of corporate governance.
 The Nominating and Corporate Governance Committee will consider suggestions by stockholders for names of possible future nominees delivered in writing and received 120 days in advance of the Annual Meeting of Stockholders.
 Such recommendations should provide all information relating to such person that the stockholder desires to nominate that is required to be disclosed in solicitation of proxies pursuant to Regulation 14A under the Securities Exchange Act of 1934.
-The Nominating and Corporate Governance Committee did not hold any meetings during the fiscal year ended September 30, 2010.
-The members of the Nominating and Corporate Governance Committee during fiscal year 2010 were Dr. Farmer and Mr. Bealmear, each of whom is an "independent" director as defined by applicable SEC and Nasdaq Stock Market rules.
+The Nominating and Corporate Governance Committee during fiscal year 2010 were Dr. Farmer and Mr. Bealmear, each of whom is an "independent" director as defined by applicable SEC and Nasdaq Stock Market rules.